Desiree’s Breakthrough Treatment for Sickle Cell

 Desiree was diagnosed with Sickle Cell before she was five.
 She endured the pain and the interruptions to normal life, and finished high school.
 She tried to move away to college but her need for emergency medical care made it impossible.
 Desiree came to accept that her life would have to be lived with limits, and that it likely would be cut short.

-So, when her doctor at University of Kansas Medical Center told her about the possibility of an adult stem cell transplant, she wasn’t sure what to think.
+So, when her doctor at the University of Kansas Cancer Center told her about the possibility of an adult stem cell transplant, she wasn’t sure what to think.
 A new procedure had been developed that would allow Desiree to receive a bone marrow adult stem cell transplant to treat the sickle cell.

 Her family was tested but no one matched her DNA closely enough to donate.
 Amazingly, doctors found two donors outside of her family that were a match.
-Even though she would be the first adult patient at KU Medical Center to receive a bone marrow adult stem cell transplant for sickle cell disease, she knew she had to try it.
+Even though she would be the first adult patient at the KU Cancer Center to receive a bone marrow adult stem cell transplant for sickle cell disease, she knew she had to try it.

 Dr. Sunil Abhyankar performed the adult stem cell transplant March 16, 2016.
 “She's doing great.
 She's really doing great.”